LienaPuey/axa_test_lienapuey/README.md

 First step you need to take is downloading this repository or cloning it.

-After that, go to your CLI and follow the install instructions above.
+After that, go to your CLI and follow the installation instructions above.

 Next step is developing the server as above.

-Congratulations, now the app is running.
+Congratulations, now the app is running!

 Next steps: